Location: Baltimore, MD

 Teaching to Prepare Advocates

 Co-editors Mike Yough (email@example.com) and Lynley Anderman (firstname.lastname@example.org) seek proposals for chapters for their upcoming volume, part of the Theory to Practice: Educational Psychology for Teachers and Teaching series.
 Chapters should center on one of two themes: (1) advocating for evidence-based principles of learning, development, and motivation; and (2) advocating for students.
 Proposals (500-750 words) are due November 1, 2019 and should be sent to Christina Regier (email@example.com).
 Contact the co-editors with questions.

 Based on the experience of reviewing studies and querying authors for information not included in study reports, ESER produced this reporting guide to recommend best practices for describing impact evaluations.
 The initial review was conducted using investigations of employment programs and strategies, but authors of other types of research or evaluation reports may find this a useful reference tool.

 The 10 RELs pooled their resources to create this curated list of resources to provide tips on the topics of root cause analysis, setting a research agenda, using surveys, and data collection and use.

 CADRE, the Community of Advancing Discovery Research in Education, has developed this toolkit with strategies that relate to stage of projects and purpose of dissemination.

 This guide for evidence-based science communication with policymakers distills research findings from a review of scholarly works, interviews with policymakers, and a survey of 600+ scientists.

-If you are engaged in a federally-funded project to improve STEM and computer science education, you are invited to submit a video to the showcase and discuss it with researchers, practitioners, policy makers and the general public during an interactive week long event.
-Registration from January 15 - February 19.
+Watch the videos chosen for the 2019 showcase.
+Developers and participants in federally-funded projects to improve STEM and computer science education are invited to submit a video to the showcase and discuss it with researchers, practitioners, policy makers and the general public during an interactive week long event.
+Registration dates for the 2020 showcase have not been announced.